vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - You need to have a Niche: something you do better than anyone else

-* V/TO 3: What is your 10-year target?
+* V/TO 3: What Is Your 10-Year Target?
 - 10-Year Target
-  - is your long-term, larger-than-life goal
+  - Is your long-term, larger-than-life goal
-  - unites everyone around one common objective
+  - Unites everyone around one common objective

-* V/TO 4: What is your marketing strategy?
+* V/TO 4: What Is Your Marketing Strategy?
 - Clarify
-  - who your ideal customer is
+  - Who your ideal customer is
-  - the most appealing message to them
+  - The most appealing message to them

 - Then laser-focus on it and do now waste money and effort
-  - trying to be everting to everyone
+  - Trying to be everting to everyone
-  - with inconsistent marketing message
+  - With inconsistent marketing message
-  - taking trips to prospective customers who are not a good fit for the company or are not going to say yes
+  - Taking trips to prospective customers who are not a good fit for the company or are not going to say yes
-  - committing to projects in which they don't have expertise
+  - Committing to projects in which they don't have expertise

-* Marketing strategy
+* Marketing Strategy
 - It has 4 key elements
   - Target market
     - Characteristics of your best customers